-- 1. Ki Pro Rack will not overwrite an existing clip when using standard clip naming. - 2.
-The Take number will auto-increment past existing numbers for the "prefix" as defined by the Reel Name, Clip Name, Clip Number, Clip Append, Alpha Append, and Take settings. - 3.
-If the number is at "999", Ki Pro Rack will not auto-increment; instead it will register a "Name In Use" alarm.
+1. Ki Pro Rack will not overwrite an existing clip when using standard clip naming.

+2. The Take number will auto-increment past existing numbers for the "prefix" as defined by the Reel Name, Clip Name, Clip Number, Clip Append, Alpha Append, and Take settings.
+3. If the number is at "999", Ki Pro Rack will not auto-increment; instead it will register a "Name In Use" alarm.
 This prompts you to select a new Clip Name, Clip Number, Clip Append, Alpha Append, and/or Take settings so that a new unique "prefix" is created.
 This action ensures files are unique and understandable, and that clips are never overwritten.

-Custom Clip Naming

-Beginning with Ki Pro 2.0 firmware, users can elect to give their clips names other than the standard criteria provided by AJA.
+Custom Clip Naming Beginning with Ki Pro 2.0 firmware, users can elect to give their clips names other than the standard criteria provided by AJA.
 Custom clip names can be created via the front panel UI menu parameters (19.1, 19.2, and 19.4) through the use of the select and adjust up/down arrows.
 Users may find that the more efficient method to perform custom clip naming is via the web UI entry fields.

-When entering characters for a custom clip name, you must scroll through all characters using the Adjust buttons until you reach the end of the name space before the name is accepted.
+NOTE: When entering characters for a custom clip name, you must scroll through all characters using the Adjust buttons until you reach the end of the name space before the name is accepted.
 IMPORTANT: Certain characters may not be allowed or supported if entered for a clip name.
 Examples include: punctuation marks (other than internal spaces or periods), special characters (like @), and non-ASCII UTF-8 characters are rejected outright.
 Note: non-UTF-8 characters appear in some languages, like Chinese and Japanese, and are not supported.

-19.1 USE CUSTOM CLIP NAME

-This parameter enables or disables whether a custom clip name can be used via menu parameters 19.1, 19.2, and 19.4, or via the web UI.
+19.1 USE CUSTOM CLIP NAME This parameter enables or disables whether a custom clip name can be used via menu parameters 19.1, 19.2, and 19.4, or via the web UI.
 These are the available options:

-Enable defining of custom clip name Disable defining of custom clip name variable Using the adjust buttons, enter a custom clip name.
-Using the adjust buttons and the top Select button, select the characters for the name.
-The adjust buttons scroll through the choices and the top Select button advances to the next character.
-While selecting characters, the character being changed will flash to show its position.
-Certain characters may not be allowed or supported if entered for a clip name.
-Examples include: punctuation marks (other than internal spaces or periods), special characters (like @), and non-ASCII UTF-8 characters are rejected outright.
-Note: non-UTF-8 characters appear in some languages, like Chinese and Japanese, and are not supported.
-Default: CUSTOM
+OFF (default) Enable defining of custom clip name

+ON Disable defining of custom clip name

+5 -
-19.2 CUSTOM CLIP NAME

-This parameter defines a custom clip name.
+19.2 CUSTOM CLIP NAME This parameter defines a custom clip name.
 The custom clip name is defined via the front panel select and adjust up/down arrows.
 The default name is "CUSTOM".
 These are the available options: